matthewearl/q1physrl/README.md

 ## Training

-Follow these instructions if you want to train the model used in the video:
+If instead you want to train the model used in the video, including trying out new hyper parameters and environment settings, then follow the steps below:

 1. Set up a clean virtualenv using Python 3.7 or greater (tested with Python 3.7.2).